 Poorly Endowed: The Small Business Owner’s Value Dysfunction

 I’m sitting across the table from a small business owner (let’s call him Dave).
-Dave’s at the end.
-His business is failing, or more accurately, the business has already failed.
+Dave is at the end.
+His business is failing, or more accurate, the business has failed.

-But, at the end of the day, it wasn’t enough.
+But at the end of the day, it wasn’t enough.
 Dave and his wife are done, although they continue to go through the motions.
-Results didn’t keep up with the drain on their energy and resources – and at this point both are exhausted.
+Results didn’t keep up with their diminishing energy and resources – and at this point both are exhausted.
 In 30 days, they lose their kitchen space, their ability to create product, and all their store freezer space.

 And that’s why Dave’s question is perplexing.

 Dave plans to sell the equipment he owns online, but this buyer offered to pay $5,000 for the "fuzzy" parts of the business including the brand, packaging, product rights (and by extension the current shelf space).
 The buyer hopes the purchase, and the relationships it brings, will jump start distribution on some other product lines he owns.